segmentio/segment-docs/src/connections/sources/source-functions/index.md

 ### Settings and Secrets

-Settings allow you to pass different variables to your function.
-A common pattern is to configure settings for an API url and secret API key, so you can use the same code with different settings for different workspaces.
+Settings allow you to pass configurable variables to your function.
+A common pattern is to configure settings for an API URL endpoint and secret API key, so that you can use the same code with different settings for different workspaces.

 For example, if we include an `settingKey` string setting you will be able to access this in your code using dot notation on the settings object as follows: